 Business gatherings are like amusement park vacations.
 They’re expensive, time-consuming, and packed with individuals trying to salvage the experience.
 After expending time, energy, and money, you must justify going.
 Pressure!
 Like a theme park trip, an industry event’s value depends on your perspective and approach.

 Putting in significant research before putting on or attending events is extremely important.
 Don’t just research what the top events are in your industry, also research whether or not each of them is worthwhile going to.
 Here are some tips to do so:

 Ask if you get a list of attendees contact details after the event for email campaigns

-Reach out to past attendees on LinkedIn and ask if they found value from the event
+Reach out to past attendees on LinkedIn and ask if they found value in the event

 If you’re looking to run your own event the budget will be something you need to focus on a lot.